 Admittedly, the group was slightly hesitant to try Soapwalla given the hand to armpit application.
 First, it did work well and stand up to our workouts.
 Second, it has a sweet, citrus-y scent that we loved.
 Third, we couldn't really get over the hand application, it's fine after a shower, but applying midday or on the go is a bit less ideal.

 By far and away, Naked + Thriving's REJUVENATE Restorative Facial Oil was the favorite among the group.
 Aside from the brand's cheeky name (which we love) this oil had the most visible results from the moment we used it!
 We saw a reduction in facial lines, more even skin tone and we literally could not stopping touching our faces (so soft!) and a little goes a long way since it is highly concentrated; they say a bottle lasts 3-4 months, but we guess even longer.
-Made from 99% certified organic ingredients, REJUVENATE uses some of our favorite and most active oils such as Argan, Sea Buckthorn, Chia Seed & Pomegranate.
+They plant a tree for every bottle sold and are made from 99% certified organic ingredients.
+REJUVENATE uses some of our favorite and most active oils such as Argan, Sea Buckthorn, Chia Seed & Pomegranate.
 If you're going to try just one oil, this is the one.
+And they have a great body oil as well.

 Our second pick, Odacite's An Autumn on The World, is a great albeit expensive oil.
 We loved the way it felt on our skin, however, it is half the size of Naked + Thriving and more than double the cost ($149).
 Our other qualm is that while this is touted as a "clean" oil, it does not have certified organic or natural ingredients.